timothyhull/100daysofcode/days/_59_60/README.md

 ## :notebook: 1/26/22

 - Used article at [https://graspingtech.com/docker-compose-postgresql/](https://graspingtech.com/docker-compose-postgresql/) to successfully bring a PostgreSQL container online successfully.
-    - Unable to connect to the container via [http://localhost:5432](http://localhost:5432) with an error that requires further troubleshooting.
+    - Unable to connect to the container using a web browser via [http://localhost:5432](http://localhost:5432) with an error that requires further troubleshooting.
     - `invalid length of startup packet` (full log below)

     ```bash